GreenSaladLeaf/GreenSaladLeaf/README.md

 ## 👋 About Me

 Hi, I’m **Hui Hui Siow**, but you can call me **Rae**!
 I’m a data analytics enthusiast based in **Adelaide, Australia**.
-With a background in **engineering** and a passion for uncovering insights from massive datasets, I enjoy using **SQL** to explore and analyze data.
+With a background in **engineering** and a passion for uncovering insights from massive datasets, I enjoy using **SQL** to explore and analyse data.
 I find satisfaction in solving problems and discovering meaningful patterns that drive decision-making.

 As a mother of two, I balance my analytical mindset with creativity and adaptability—skills that are valuable both in life and data analytics.